MuninnDB

 It's a living system."

 Your brain doesn't store memories like a hard drive.
-They strengthen when recalled, fade when ignored, connect to related ideas automatically, and surface unbidden when suddenly relevant.
+They strengthen when recalled, quiet when unused, connect to related ideas automatically, and surface unbidden when suddenly relevant.
 MuninnDB brings these same properties to your database — not as features, but as the foundation.

 Named after Muninn — Odin's raven of memory in Norse mythology.
 Learn the mythology →